Premam: Audience response The Hindu reported, "Youngsters are literally mobbing theaters, cash registers are ringing without non-stop, theater owners are being pressured into squeezing in an extra show, and even recommendations are being made for tickets. Due to its right timing in bringing the film onto the screens after a long dullness in the mollywood industry, this love-fantasy film is well accepted in the hearts of Malayalis. The movie seems well on the expressway to becoming a cult movie." P. V. Basheer Ahamed, president of the Kerala Film Exhibitors Federation, said that a similar euphoria was last seen when Mammootty-starrer Rajamanikyam hit theatres in 2005. Nivin Pauly and Sai Pallavi's performance was also appreciated by people inside the film industry.

 In Apsara theatre in Kozhikode, a group of audience turned violent and vandalized after some minor technical snag disturbed the screening of the film.
 The violent mob went on a rampage within minutes and the screening was suspended.
 The screen was torn apart and chairs were destroyed in the melee.
 The ruckus continued even after the police reached the spot and resorted to lathi charge.
 A police officer was injured in the clash.
 Seven youngsters were taken into custody in connection with the incident.

 At least 60 students of various local colleges were caught on Monday, 15 June, by the police for bunking classes to watch Premam.
 The police action was a part of Operation Gurukulam following complaints that students of various schools and colleges were skipping classes to watch the film.
-The demand for the tickets led Premam to be the film with maximum additional shows in theatres after Narasimham starring Mohanlal.
+The demand for the tickets led Premam to be the film with maximum additional shows in theatres after Rajamanikyam starring Mammootty.